Using election forecasts to find places to focus effort this fall.

-Hello, I'm Philip Thomas.
-This is my portfolio site and blog where I write about subjects ranging from economics and public health to my most recent programming projects.
-Feel free to explore the site and comment! — about, blog
+Hello, I'm Phil Thomas.
+This is my blog where I write about subjects ranging from economics and public health to my most recent programming projects.
+Feel free to explore the site and comment! —about, blog

 It looks like North Carolina will be pretty important in this election.